Everything that has been revealed in the Apple vs. Epic Games lawsuit

 Epic Games has been pretty vocal about making its bread and butter, Fortnite, a cross-platform experience where friends from all different platforms can play together.
 Well, it turns out that PlayStation really didn’t like the sound of that.

-Documents from a couple of years ago were presented as part of the lawsuit, and they show how PlayStation was very hesitant to get on board with cross-platform gaming.
-In fact, the documents even show a plan for PlayStation to implement a revenue share program, where Sony is paid for certain cross-platform games that might be doing better on other platforms.
+Documents from a couple of years ago were presented as part of the lawsuit.
+And they show how PlayStation was very hesitant to get on board with cross-platform gaming.
+In fact, the documents even show a plan for PlayStation to implement a revenue share program, where publishers pay Sony for certain cross-platform games that might be doing better on other platforms.

 That’s everything from the Apple vs. Epic Games lawsuit…so far